Tel Keppe

+The people who descend from the village of Tel Keppe are ethnic Assyrians, who are indigenous to the village and the Nineveh Plains.
+The majority of Assyrians from the village adhere to the Chaldean Catholic Church, and due to its influences, many Telkepnayeh hold a strong Chaldean identity.

 Etymology

-The name Tel Keppe (Syriac: ܬܸܠ ܟܹܐܦܹܐ) is of Assyrian Aramaic origin and derives from the words tel meaning “hill”, and keppe meaning “stones”.
-Therefore, the town’s name translates to “hill of stones”.
+The name Tel Keppe (Syriac: ܬܸܠ ܟܹܐܦܹܐ) is of Assyrian Aramaic origin and derives from the words til meaning "hill of", and kēpē meaning "stones".
+Therefore, the town's name translates to "hill of stones".

 History

-The first reliable reference to the town is written in the book ”The History of Mosul”, by Abu Zakaria Azidi.
+The first reliable reference to the town is written in the book The History of Mosul, by Abu Zakaria Azidi.
 The book was released in 945 AD and he wrote about the history of Mosul, in which he referenced the town of Tel Keppe.
-Zakaria also mentioned a different author from the year 749 AD, who also mentions the village Tel Keppe as one of the Mosul’s many suburbs.
+Zakaria also mentioned a different author from the year 749 AD, who also mentions the village Tel Keppe as one of the Mosul's many suburbs.

 In 1508, Tel Keppe was sacked by Mongols.
 In 1743, Tel Keppe was looted and burned by the armies of the Persian leader Nader Shah.
-This event took place within the context of the Siege of Mosul, in which the Persian army suffered heavy casualties and resorted to looting the surrounding towns to have some semblance of victory.
-In 1833, the town was once again sacked, this time by the Kurdish Governor of Rawandiz who also sacked the town of Alqosh.
+This event took place within the context of the siege of Mosul, in which the Persian army suffered heavy casualties and resorted to looting the surrounding towns to have some semblance of victory.
+In 1833, the town was once again sacked, this time by Mohammed Pasha the Kurdish governor of Rawandiz who also sacked the town of Alqosh.

-Occupation by ISIL
+Occupation by ISIS

-On 6 August 2014, the town was taken over by the Islamic State (ISIS), along with the nearby Assyrian towns of Bakhdida, Bartella and Karamlesh.
+On 6 August 2014, the town was captured by the Islamic State (ISIS), along with the nearby Assyrian towns of Bakhdida, Bartella and Karamlesh which were also overrun by ISIS militants during their August 2014 northern Iraq offensive.
 Upon entering the town, ISIS looted the homes and removed the crosses and other religious objects from the churches.
-The Christian cemetery in the town was also later destroyed.
+The cemetery in the town was also later destroyed.

 Soon after the beginning of the Battle of Mosul, Iraqi troops advanced on Tel Keppe, but the fighting continued into 2017.
-Iraqi forces recaptured the town from ISIL on the 19th of January 2017.
+Iraqi forces recaptured the town from ISIS on 19 January 2017.

-In 2017, Salman Esso Habba of the "Christian Mobilization" militia - a part of the Popular Mobilization Forces - warned the Arabs to leave, claiming that Tel Keppe’s homes belonged only to Christians in the town, MEMO reported Wednesday.
+In 2017, Salman Esso Habba of the "Christian Mobilization" militia – a part of the Popular Mobilization Forces – warned the Arabs to leave, claiming that Tel Keppe's homes belonged only to Assyrians in the town, MEMO reported Wednesday.
 He also said that Christians’ homes and rights could not be taken away.

-5 years after the liberation of Tel Keppe and most of the indigenous Assyrian population is yet to return, mostly due to the presence of the non-local Babylon Brigades militia.
+Five years after the liberation of Tel Keppe and most of the indigenous Assyrian population is yet to return, mostly due to the presence of the non-local Babylon Brigades militia.
 The majority of the towns inhabitants either fled to large cities, or fled Iraq as a whole.
 Very few Assyrians returned or had any plans to return.